openfaas/docs/docs/contributing/code-repositories.md

-## Project source repositories
+## Code repositories

 All source is organised under two repositories on GitHub: openfaas and openfaas-incubator.
-Some prototyping may take place under the personal accounts of the [Members Team](https://github.com/orgs/openfaas/people).

 ### OpenFaaS org